4bbaz/QR-Component-using-CSS-Flexbox/README.md

 ### Useful resources

-- [MDN](https://developer.mozilla.org/en-US/docs/Learn/Front-end_web_developer) - This is an amazing article which helped me finally understand XYZ.
+- [MDN](https://developer.mozilla.org/en-US/docs/Learn/Front-end_web_developer) - This is an amazing article which helped me finally understand Flexbox.
 I'd recommend it to anyone still learning this concept.

 ## Author